Frequently Asked Questions

 3. Certificate of current immunization within one year of submission or signed statement by the parent or guardian stating that the administration of immunization agents conflicts with their religious tenets or practices.
 Here is a Letter of Exemption.
 The link provided here is for both the health examination and the immunizations.
 You may use it for either or both.

-• We do not see a doctor regularly and/or we do not have the money for a doctor visit, what should we do about the required health and physical forms?
+• We do not see a doctor regularly, have the money for a doctor visit, or we are opposed to immunizations; what should we do about the required health and shot records?

 • Can my high school student participate in public school extracurricular activities?

-In some school districts, enrolling in extracurricular activities at your local public high school and some middle schools is easy.
+Enrolling in extracurricular activities at your local public high school and some middle schools is easy in some school districts.
 However, each school and district sets its policy.

 • Do you require a statement of faith?